new_releasesMost Recently Opened

 What is the newest golf course in West Virginia?

-Twisted Gun Golf Club in Wharncliffe, West Virginia, designed by Mark Nicewonder, opened in 2003 and is the most recently built course in the Stymie directory for the state.
+Pikewood National Golf Club in Morgantown, West Virginia, designed by John Raese & Bob Gwynne, opened in 2004 and is the most recently built course in the Stymie directory for the state.
 Modern courses tend to feature wider fairways, larger and more contoured greens, and routing optimized for the modern golf ball.

 How many post-2000 golf courses are in West Virginia?